microsoft/typechat.net/README.md

 To see TypeChat in action, explore the [TypeChat example projects](./examples).
 The list below describes which examples will best introduc which concept.
 Some examples or scenarios may work best with gpt-4.

-* Hello World: The Sentiment example is TypeChat's Hello World.
-It is a minimal introduction to JsonTranslator.
+* Hello World: The [Sentiment](./examples/Sentiment) example is TypeChat's Hello World and minimal introduction to JsonTranslator.

 * JsonTranslator and Schemas: